 7.4.2 Michigan Tech's Conflict of Interest procedures place significant trust and responsibility upon individual members, who are expected to make full and open disclosure of Conflicts of Interest.
 Violation of this trust is an especially serious failure of professional conduct.
 Michigan Tech has the authority to take action against individuals who violate these procedures, up to and including discharge.
 Michigan Tech approval to undertake particular projects, including sponsored research, consulting, and outside professional activities that create Conflicts of Interest may be withdrawn immediately in cases where individual members fail to fully disclose or otherwise misrepresent significant financial interests.
 Similarly, failure to cooperate with Michigan Tech officials responsible for reviews of Conflict of Interest disclosure will prevent Michigan Tech approval and sending of outside research and project proposals to potential sponsors.

 7.4.3 When a violation of Michigan Tech policy is alleged (see section 7.2.3), a thorough and timely process shall take place within Michigan Tech to provide adequate opportunity for the Committee to reach valid conclusions.
 It is imperative that the procedures described in this document be followed and protection be afforded to the rights and reputation of both accuser and accused, those investigating the allegations, any sponsoring agency, and Michigan Tech.
 All parties shall be responsible for maintaining the confidentiality of the Committee proceedings and of all evidence developed in the proceedings to the extent allowed by law.
 All proceedings shall be in accordance with applicable rules and obligations of Michigan Tech.
-Only substantiated findings of violation of these procedures, as determined by either the Provost and Vice President for Academic Affairs or the Michigan Tech President, will be part of the personnel record.
+Only substantiated findings of violation of these procedures, as determined by either the Provost and Senior Vice President for Academic Affairs or the Michigan Tech President, will be part of the personnel record.

 7.4.4 Allegations of violations of these procedures shall be directed to the Coordinator.
 If the activities fall under Categories I or II, the Coordinator shall refer the matter to the individual's immediate supervisor so that Conflicts of Interest may be examined in the normal fashion.
 The same shall apply to activities under Category III, with the exception of sponsored research activities.
 If the allegations allege violations of policy involving sponsored research activities, or about Category IV and V activities, the Coordinator shall notify the individual so accused, and gather basic information.
 The Coordinator will then present this material to the Committee within fourteen (14) working days.
 The accused shall have opportunity to respond and present information to the Committee.
 All evidence produced by the member shall be reviewed and secured by the Committee.
 The Committee shall determine whether grounds for an investigation of a violation exist, or whether the accusations are without merit.
-The Committee shall notify the accused and the Provost and Vice President for Academic Affairs of its finding.
+The Committee shall notify the accused and the Provost and Senior Vice President for Academic Affairs of its finding.

-7.4.5 If the Committee determines that grounds for an investigation exist, the Provost and Vice President for Academic Affairs may accept or reject that finding.
+7.4.5 If the Committee determines that grounds for an investigation exist, the Provost and Senior Vice President for Academic Affairs may accept or reject that finding.
 If accepted, an additional three-person investigating Committee shall be designated to investigate the allegations.
 These individuals shall be impartial members with sufficient expertise and dedication to conduct a thorough and equitable investigation.
 These members will generally not be from the same academic unit as the accused.
 Appointments will be made to this committee by agreement of the University Senate President and the Michigan Tech President.
 Strict attention shall be paid to any factors that might compromise their ability to impartially examine the allegations by those members asked to serve.

 7.4.6 Private and separate sessions shall be conducted by the investigating Committee to hear the accuser(s), the accused, and others as determined necessary by the Committee.
 Sessions to obtain testimony may be conducted either in person or by electronic means such as telephone conference calls.
 The accused shall be informed of the accusations in writing from the investigating Committee and be given the opportunity to respond and present evidence on his/her behalf during the inquiry.
 All evidence that is produced shall be reviewed and secured.
-Necessary administrative support (e.g., clerical, gathering information, witnesses, and record keeping) will be provided by the Provost and Vice President for Academic Affairs.
+Necessary administrative support (e.g., clerical, gathering information, witnesses, and record keeping) will be provided by the Provost and Senior Vice President for Academic Affairs.

-7.4.7 The investigating Committee shall submit a written report of its findings, conclusions, and recommendations, together with pertinent documentation and evidence, to the Provost and Vice President for Academic Affairs, the accused, the Coordinator, and the Committee within thirty (30) working days after its formation, unless the time limit is extended by the Provost and Vice President for Academic Affairs following a written request and explanation from the Committee.
+7.4.7 The investigating Committee shall submit a written report of its findings, conclusions, and recommendations, together with pertinent documentation and evidence, to the Provost and Senior Vice President for Academic Affairs, the accused, the Coordinator, and the Committee within thirty (30) working days after its formation, unless the time limit is extended by the Provost and Senior Vice President for Academic Affairs following a written request and explanation from the Committee.
 If the investigating committee finds that the procedures have been violated, it shall recommend sanctions (see also section 7.2.3) to reflect the seriousness of the violation.
 Distinctions shall be made between neglect, honest oversights, or ignorance of procedures on the one hand, and willful violations on the other hand, especially deliberate failures to fully disclose relationships that create Conflicts of Interest.
 Sanctions may include but are not limited to sending a letter of reprimand, setting special conditions on outside professional activities, research or consulting efforts, or external entrepreneurial activities, requiring special certification or assurances of compliance, disbarment from the opportunity to conduct externally funded research with selected funding agencies for fixed periods of time, or termination of employment.
 Any termination shall occur in a manner consistent with existing applicable Michigan Tech policies on employment practices and academic tenure.
 Michigan Tech may impose limitations or special reviews on the outside professional and entrepreneurial activities of affected individuals.

-7.4.8 The Provost and Vice President for Academic Affairs shall receive the investigating Committee's report and shall respond within fourteen (14) working days, accepting, modifying, or rejecting its findings.
-The Provost and Vice President for Academic Affairs shall submit his/her decision in writing to the accused, the investigating committee and the Committee, the Coordinator, the appropriate dean or unit director, and the Michigan Tech President.
+7.4.8 The Provost and Senior Vice President for Academic Affairs shall receive the investigating Committee's report and shall respond within fourteen (14) working days, accepting, modifying, or rejecting its findings.
+The Provost and Senior Vice President for Academic Affairs shall submit his/her decision in writing to the accused, the investigating committee and the Committee, the Coordinator, the appropriate dean or unit director, and the Michigan Tech President.
 Individuals have a right to appeal decisions to the Michigan Tech President, making such an appeal within fourteen (14) working days.
 The President shall appoint an appeals committee of at least three impartial members, at least two of whom were not members of previous committees hearing this appeal, and who are not party to the conflict.
 The committee shall report its findings and recommendations to the President within twenty-one (21) working days of being convened.
-The President's decision shall be submitted to the accused, all three committees, the Coordinator, the appropriate dean or unit director, and the Provost and Vice President for Academic Affairs.
+The President's decision shall be submitted to the accused, all three committees, the Coordinator, the appropriate dean or unit director, and the Provost and Senior Vice President for Academic Affairs.